Chris Ward (California politician): Elections

 In 2016, Ward ran for an open seat on the San Diego City Council representing District 3.
 District 3 includes the neighborhoods of Balboa Park, Bankers Hill/Park West, Downtown San Diego, Golden Hill, Hillcrest, Little Italy, Mission Hills, Normal Heights, North Park, Old Town, and University Heights.
-Incumbent council member Todd Gloria ran for San Diego Mayor.
+Incumbent council member Todd Gloria ran for mayor of San Diego.
 Ward was elected in the June primary with a majority of the vote.

 Tenure

 As a councilmember, Ward worked to identify measures that will significantly reduce San Diego's overall homeless population.
 These included three temporary shelters to house 700 individuals, an additional storage facility to serve 500 clients, and a proposed centralized homeless navigation center.
 In July 2017, the City Council unanimously approved an Equal Pay Ordinance that was proposed by Ward.
 The ordinance requires companies that do business with the city to pay their employees equally regardless of gender or race.

 In January 2019, the City Council approved a measure proposed by Ward that bans, for environmental reasons, the use of polystyrene (Styrofoam) for most retail uses including food service, egg cartons, and coolers.
 The ordinance also stipulates that single-use plastic items such as straws and eating utensils be available only on request.
 According to Ward, San Diego is the largest city in California to take this action.